-- 8. The Third Review Conference agreed that the Intersessional meetings "need not be more than two days long, permitting them to be scheduled during the same week as the meetings of other Convention or activities".
-The Third Review Conference further agreed that the intersessional meetings "could comprise a thematic segment and a preparatory segment". - 9.
-The issues covered by the intersessional meetings have remained the same as prior to the Third Review Conference, with an additional thematic segment having been added in all but the last year.
-A certain time-pressure has been felt by delegations during the two-day intersessional meetings, and the Committees have had to ask delegations to either shorten their statements or submit them in written form.
-Nevertheless, it has been possible to carry
+- 7. The Third Review Conference agreed that the Intersessional meetings "need not be more than two days long, permitting them to be scheduled during the same week as the meetings of other Convention or activities".
+The Third Review Conference further agreed that the intersessional meetings "could comprise a thematic segment and a preparatory segment". - 8.
+The issues covered by the intersessional meetings have remained the same as prior to the Third Review Conference, with an additional thematic segment having been added in all but the last year2.
+A certain time-pressure has been felt by delegations during the two-day intersessional meetings, with the Committees having had to ask delegations to either shorten their statements or submit them in written form.
+Nevertheless, it has been possible to carry out the work, and the time-pressure may also have contributed to a higher level of discipline and better time management that in itself could be considered positive.
+Since the Third Review Conference, the intersessional meetings have continued to benefit from Switzerland's contribution and the support of the Geneva International Centre for Humanitarian Demining. - 9.
+Since 2018, the Committees have also added an informal day to the programme to allow time for Committees to meet with affected states on a bilateral basis.
+This decision stems from the fact that the Committees have recognized the need to engage affected states

-&lt;sup>1 The Fourth Review Conference will be held in four days plus an additional opening ceremony owing to a decision by the President unrelated to the financial situation.
+The Fourth Review Conference will be held in four days plus an additional opening ceremony owing to a decision by the President and unrelated to the financial situation.

-&lt;sup>2 2015: Thematic discussion "Partnerships: state of play"
+^{2 2015:} Thematic discussion "Partnerships: state of play"

-2016: Thematic Panel on achieving Completion: A Mine-Free World by 2025: The Last Stretch
+^{2016:} Thematic Panel on achieving Completion: A Mine-Free World by 2025: The Last Stretch

-2017: Plenary discussion: meeting our aspirations of 2025
+^{2017:} Plenary discussion: Meeting our Aspirations of 2025

-2018: &quot;Implementation of Article 5 of the Anti-Personnel Mine Ban Convention"
+^{2018: &}quot;Implementation of Article 5 of the Anti-Personnel Mine Ban Convention"

-2019: No thematic segment.
+^{2019:} No thematic segment